 We compare TransferWise with MoneyGram to see how each compares on fees, rates and transfer speeds.

 When it comes to international money transfers, you’ve probably heard of MoneyGram.
 MoneyGram is a major player that has been sending money overseas since 1940 to more than 200 countries worldwide.

 On the other hand, UK-based newcomer TransferWise is a fundamentally different way to send money online.
 Using peer-to-peer technology, it matches users looking to send money in one currency with customers in other countries looking to receive the same money.
-So if need to get pounds to someone in the UK, TransferWise will find someone in the UK looking to send dollars to the US, essentially swapping your funds.
+So if you need to get pounds to someone in the UK, TransferWise will find someone in the UK looking to send dollars to the US, essentially swapping your funds.

 With MoneyGram, you go to its site, enter how much you’re transferring and confirm how you’re sending it and how it should be received.
 You also have the option of visiting or calling an agent.
 Once you’ve approved the exchange rate and fees you’ll pay, MoneyGram converts and delivers your money to your recipient’s bank account or for cash pickups at locations worldwide.

 TransferWise is a fully online process.
 You’ll need to create a free TransferWise account, but it’s easy to set one up at the same time of your transfer.
 You also have the option of signing in with your existing Apple, Google or Facebook account.

 To send money, you go to its site, select the currencies you are exchanging and indicate how much you want to send.
 After reviewing your rate and fee, money is pulled from your bank account.